2i2c-org/team-compass/projects/managed-hubs/roles.md

 (roles:support-steward)=
 ## Support Stewards

-Support Stewards are the first point of contact for all support-related issues.
+The primary external point of contact for all support-related issues.
+See [](support:process) for more information.

+(roles:incident-commander)=
+## Incident commander

+The Source of Truth for status and action plan around any {term}`Incident`s.
 See [](support:process) for more information.

 (roles:project-manager)=